 Iran had exported $6.462 billion to its second top export target, China during first eight months of the Iranian fiscal year, (March 21-November 20).
 China is also Iran’s biggest supplier, exporting $8.172 billion worth of goods to Iran in nine months of current fiscal year.

 Although, China’s exports to Iran do not show a significant decline in ninth month, but its overall exports to Islamic Republic declined 12% year-on-year compared to same period in 2017, while Iran’s total imports have decreased by 16% to $32.62 billion.

 Iran’s overall non-oil exports also halved to $1.8 billion in the ninth month, compared to eight-month averages.

 Asgaroladi said that the country’s exports will soon stop and the spring (beginning of next Iranian fiscal year on March 21) would be a “very difficult” season.

 The United States has imposed financial and oil-related sanctions on Iran in August and November 2018, respectively.

 The country’s oil exports also plunged from 2.5 mb/d before May 2018 to about 1 mb/d by the end of the year.

-During last months, many reports and official statements were published on Iranian media, criticizing exporters who have avoided to hand over their hard currencies to NIMA to be used for imports.
+During recent months, many reports and official statements were published on Iranian media, criticizing exporters who have avoided to hand over their hard currencies to NIMA to be used for imports.